 Khosla Ventures has invested in numerous food-tech projects to create healthier foods that reduce the environmental impact of heavy meat consumption.
 As people in developing nations become more affluent, demand for meat products has gone up.
 However, the planet cannot sustain this growing market.
-Around 15 percent of the planet’s greenhouse gases are produced by livestock farming.

 The Native American delegation who met with the pilgrims found them barely tolerable, but were more than happy to trade the beat-up old furs they used as blankets for useful trade goods.